Jhy9/Simple-substitution-cipher-solver/Documentation/Testing.md

 Unittest coverage can be found here [![codecov](https://codecov.io/gh/Jhy9/Simple-substitution-cipher-solver/graph/badge.svg?token=QXV5FMENMK)](https://codecov.io/gh/Jhy9/Simple-substitution-cipher-solver)
-GUI and methods that only do file reading and writing were not tested with unittests.
+GUI and solution writing were not tested within unittests.

 ## Mid-development testing
 Two sets of tests were done mid-development to observe algorithms functionality and to find potential improvements for algorithm.